slatedb/slatedb/docs/0001-manifest.md

 This design should:

 * Work with a single writer, multiple readers, and a single compactor
+* Allow the writer, compactor, and all readers to run on separate machines
 * Allow parallel writes from a single writer
 * Allow readers to snapshot state for consistent reads across time
 * Work with object stores that support CAS
 * Work with object stores that support object versioning if a transactional store is available (DynamoDB, MySQL, and so on)
+* Provide < 100ms-300ms read/write latencies
 * Avoid write contention on the manifest

 ### A Note on CAS